 The beauty of Guilty Pour Homme is that it strikes a balance between being light and dark notes, making it versatile enough to wear during the day or night.
 Its all-round appeal is no coincidence, and it’s easy to see why it’s quickly becoming a favorite among enthusiasts.

 Gucci Guilty Eau De Parfum

-The middle notes move to be an alluring concoction of heady lilac and geranium, laced with the succulent bite of peach – femininity is really at the heart here, with a cheeky hint of provocation.
+The middle notes are an alluring blend of heady lilac and geranium, which are balanced by the succulent bite of peach.

 As you can imagine, the downsides of both fragrances will differ slightly, but neither offer much in the way of being adventurous.

 Both fragrances combine subtle flavors together to create a short but sweet symposium of smell that leaves you wanting more, but perhaps that’s exactly the problem.

 If you’re someone that prefers subtle scents that just shuffle through the senses, then perhaps these fragrances would be great for you.

 If you’re someone that prefers something off the beaten path, then this certainly won’t impress you much.
 It’s not uncommon of course – a fashion house is highly likely to aim for a mass market, not a niche fragrance that will appeal only to a select few “in the know.”

 OK, that’s a wrap!
 If you’r a fan of Gucci fragrances however, be sure to check out our next article on another of the Italian luxury brand’s signature scents:

 - The Best Citrus Colognes and Fragrances